Mongolia eyes Peabody to develop giant coalmine

 "There was a statement very recently from the Foreign Minister that the government intends to get these discussions underway again and conclude an agreement for a consortium within a few months," he said.

-However, analysts see the decision as a clear sign that the government has its favored partners and that Peabody is now in a stronger position than others in the consortium.
+However, analysts see the decision as a clear sign that the government has its favoured partners and that Peabody is now in a stronger position than others in the consortium.

 "There is the political context.
 It fulfils Mongolia's third-neighbor policy.
 The U.S. government wants Peabody here," said Dale Choi, an analyst at London-listed Origo Partners.